 The pace of the course is such that your undivided attention will be required for the entire lecture and lab period.
-Please set all electronics to silent or "vibrate mode" and put them away, so that both you and your neighbors will be able to concentrate on the material at hand.
-No texting or making phone calls is allowed in the classroom.
+Please set all electronics to silent or "vibrate mode" and put them away.
+Both you and your neighbors will be able to concentrate on the material at hand.